Yogini

 A yogini, in some contexts, is the sacred feminine force made incarnate, as an aspect of Mahadevi, and revered in the yogini temples of India.
-These often revere a group of 64 yoginis, and are named as such, but can also have 42 or 81 yoginis.
+These often revere a group of Chausath yogini, and are named as such, but can also have 42 or 81 yoginis.
 The names of the 64 yoginis vary in different classifications.

 The story goes that, once upon a time, there lived a demon named Raktabija.
 As demons are often portrayed in the Puranas, Raktabija was ruthless and oppressive.
 To bring an end to his tyranny, the Gods turned to Adi Shakti, i.e., Mother Parvati, for help.
 Responding to their plea, the goddess assumed the fierce form of Durga, and a ferocious battle unfolded.
 Although Raktabija was defeated, he could not be destroyed easily, for every drop of his blood that touched the ground gave rise to another clone of himself.
-To counter this, Goddess Durga’s divine energy manifested into 64 shadow forms known as the Yoginis.
+To counter this, Goddess Durga's divine energy manifested into 64 shadow forms known as the Yoginis.
 During the battle, each time Raktabija bled, a Yogini jumped into action and swiftly drank his blood before it could fall to the ground.
 It was through this powerful strategy that the demon was finally annihilated.
 As a reward for their devotion and valor, the Yoginis were blessed by Goddess Durga with a shrine each of their own.
 Thus, the tradition of 64 Yogini temples came to existence.